Additional

 • schedule preset

-Built-in templates cover common scheduled-task examples:
+Built-in templates cover common recurring examples:

 • daily summary